rednafi/08c26ea4-dd80-485f-ae87-455f19a9966d/README.md

 ### Dependency management

 Dependencies are managed via [uv].
-You can add, remove, and update dependencis using the uv CLI.
+To add, remove, or update dependencies, use the `uv` CLI.

+### CI

+There's a rudimentary CI file in the `.github/workers` directory that uses [GitHub Actions] to run the following steps on every commit and PR:

+-   Check linter conformity
+-   Run the unit tests
+-   Build the container
+-   Spin up the server
+-   Run the integration tests
+-   Clean everything up

+### Deployment

+The Dockerfile shipped with the service is production ready.
+For development, the service uses [uvicorn] to expose the endpoints.
+However, on production setups, [gunicorn] worker processes are spawned and inside each process, multiple [uvicorn] workers serves the inbound requests.

-## Constraints & limitations
+## Constraints and limitations

-1. During sequential stage execution, if a stage fails, the runner won't run the subsequent stages (if any).
+1. During sequential stage execution, if a stage fails, the runner will not execute subsequent stages.

-2. However, since the service doesn't resolve a DAG of dependent stages, the failure of one stage has no effect on other stages during parallel execution.
+2. In parallel execution, a stage failure doesn't affect other stages, as the service doesn't resolve a DAG for dependent stages.

-3. Validating Dockerfiles or Kubernetes manifests before execution is non-trivial, so this demo service does not perform such validation.
-However, it does validate other fields and returns HTTP 4xx errors accordingly.
+3. This demo service does not validate Dockerfiles or Kubernetes manifests before execution, but it does validate other fields and returns HTTP 4xx errors when applicable.
+4. Currently, the `PUT /pipelines/{id}` endpont doesn't allow partial update; the entire configuration will be replaced with the incoming payload.

 ---